David Edward: Retirement and later career

 Edward sat as a temporary judge of the Court of Session in Scotland, hearing civil appeals, until 2009.
-He was promoted Knight Commander of the Order of St Michael and St George in 2004, having been appointed Companion of that Order in 1981, and in December 2005 was sworn of the Privy Council.
+He was promoted Knight Commander of the Order of St Michael and St George (KCMG) in 2004, having been appointed Companion of that Order (CMG) in the 1981 Birthday Honours, and in December 2005 was sworn of the Privy Council.
 He is the Chairman of the Carnegie Trust for the Universities of Scotland and was Chairman of the Scottish Council of Independent Schools from 2005 to 2010.

 He is an Honorary Fellow of University College, Oxford and an Honorary Bencher of Gray's Inn.
 He is Professor Emeritus of the School of Law of the University of Edinburgh, and Chairman of its Europa Institute.
 Elected a Fellow of the Royal Society of Edinburgh, in 2005 he received the Society's Royal Gold Medal.
 In 2011, he was appointed as the Honorary President of the Scottish Arbitration Centre.
 Edward is a Member of the Panel of Arbitrators, International Centre for Settlement of Investment Disputes and member of the Centre for Effective Dispute Resolution Distinguished Panel of Third-Party Neutrals.

 Edward was awarded the Distinguished Cross First Class of the Order of St. Raymond of Peñafort by the newly-restored Kingdom of Spain in 1979, and in 2012 the Republic of France appointed him Officer of the Legion of Honour (Officier de la Légion d'honneur) and Knight (Chevalier) of the Ordre des Arts et des Lettres.

 Edward was a member of the Commission on Scottish Devolution chaired by Professor Sir Kenneth Calman, Chancellor of the University of Glasgow.
 He was a member of the UK Commission on a Bill of Rights, 2011–12.

 Edward published an influential analysis of the position in European Union law if there were a vote in favour of Scottish independence in the 2014 Scottish independence referendum as well as an opinion on Scotland's position in the European Union in a 2013/14 memorial to fellow jurist, Lord Rodger of Earlsferry, and a 2014 lecture on the "Constitutional Implications of the Independence Referendum" to the Centre for Global Constitutionalism at the University of St Andrews..

 On 8 March 2013, Sir David delivered the Europa Institute/UACES Lecture, at the University of Edinburgh, on "The Moral Case for Europe".
 Since 2016 he has spoken and written about the negative impact of UK withdrawal from the EU on legal standards, human and employment rights, and Scots law.